Board of Directors

 Golestan Community Association

-The Mission of the Golestan Community Association is to bring Golestan’s extended family and circle of friends together to support the activities of the school and collaborate with our local/greater community.
+The Golestan Community Association is a team of parent-led volunteers with the mission to bring Golestan’s extended family and circle of friends together to support the activities of the school and collaborate with our local/greater community.

 The Goals of the Community Association are to: